brianalbert7/Login-Page/README.md

 # Login-Page
-A web application that uses Amazon's RDS to allow users to login, or create an account.
+Project uses HTML, CSS, JavaScript, mySQL, and java for a web application that allows users to login or create an account.

-Project uses HTML, CSS, JavaScript, mySQL, and java.
+Database was made with Amazon's RDS.

-login.jsp, logout.jsp, and loginAction.jsp are all written by Brian Albert
+login.jsp, logout.jsp, and loginAction.jsp are all written by Brian Albert.